-Prerequisite: none.
+Prerequisite: None.
 (1.5-3 credits)

 This is a course on the basic concepts and techniques of operations and inventory management.
 The foundation of the course is a system of manufacturing laws collectively known as "Factory Physics".
 These laws relate to measures of plant performance, such as throughput, cycle time, work-in-process, customer service, variability, and quality, in a consistent manner and provide a framework for evaluating and improving operations.
 Concepts and methods are examined via exercises and case studies.
+CourseProfile (ATLAS)

 MFG 622 (MATSCIE 622) (NERS 622).
-Ion Beam Modification and Analysis of Materials lon-solid interactions, ion beam mixing, compositional changes, phase changes, micro-structural changes; alteration of physical and mechanical properties such as corrosion, wear, fatigue, hardness; ion beam analysis techniques such as RBS, NRA, PIXE, ion channeling, ion micro-probe; accelerator system design and operation as it relates to implantation and analysis.
+Ion Beam Modification and Analysis of Materials ion micro-probe; accelerator system design and operation as it relates to implantation and analysis.
+CourseProfile (ATLAS)